-I did make a couple of changes to the the designs.
+I made a couple of changes to the designs.
 When I printed out my letters I enlarged them to print at 125%.
 When I printed out the Christmas Trees and Angel I reduced them to print at 50 %.
 That makes them approximately 3″ tall and they will fit into the space.

 Trace designs onto a fusible web product and fuse to the back of your fabric.
 Next, cut out the designs and fuse them to the table runner.
 Straight-stitched around each of the letters and designs.

 Note: The design set includes SVG files for cutting machines like Silhouette* or Cricut*. (*affiliate) You can easily break apart the designs in the free software and print.
 If you own one of these cutting machines, you can set the size and print paper templates or cut the fabric with your cutting machine.

 If you don’t know how to appliqué, it’s super easy.
 Below is a video and you can learn more in my eBook Appliqué Made Easy: A Beginner’s Guide to Appliqué.

 All that’s left to do is square up your table runner and add the binding.
 Like I said, a very easy project.

 Thanks for stopping by...